stefaleon/Vidjot/README.md

 ### 22 Authentication with Passport Local

 * Install *Passport* and *passport-local* (`$ npm i -s passport passport-local` || `$ yarn add passport passport-local`).
-* In the users routes file (*routes/users.js*), require *bcryptjs* and *passport*.
+* In the users routes file (*routes/users.js*), require *passport*.
 * Add the login POST route.
 Call *passport.authenticate* with the *local* strategy.
 On success redirect to the *ideas* route, while on failure back to the *login* route.
 * Create a *config* folder and add the *passport.js* file wherein the strategy for *Passport* will be defined.
 * Require the *Strategy* module from *passport-local*, *bcryptjs* and *mongoose* and bring in the *User* model.
-* Define the local strategy in the export of teh module with a *passport.use* call.
+* Define the local strategy in the export of the module with a *passport.use* call.
 Change the defaults by use of the *usernameField* option.
 * In *app.js* require *passport* and pass it as a parameter to the configuration that we require as well.

+&nbsp;
+### 23 Login

+* Edit the *_errors.handlebars* partial in order to cover the single error case.
+* Search for the email in the database.
+If not found return *done* with relative message.
+* If the email matches one in the database, compare the password.

+*In a typical web application, the credentials used to authenticate a user will only be transmitted during the login request.
+If authentication succeeds, a session will be established and maintained via a cookie set in the user's browser.
+Each subsequent request will not contain credentials, but rather the unique cookie that identifies the session.
+In order to support login sessions, Passport will serialize and deserialize user instances to and from the session.*
+* Add the *serialize - deserialize* code for the user in the export of the *passport config* module.

+* In *app.js*, add the *Passport* related middleware (*passport.initialize* and *passport.session*).
+Make sure it is put after the *express-session* middleware statement.